Svanteberg/Virtual-EEG-electrodes/README.md

 ## Installing software and running scripts

+The following instructions have been written for Linux.
+It is assumed that a computer with working installed (nVidia) graphics card and drivers are used.

-To use / train the networks, first install Anaconda, https://www.anaconda.com/products/individual , e.g. for Linux
+To use / train the networks, first install Anaconda, https://www.anaconda.com/products/individual

 ```
     wget https://repo.anaconda.com/archive/Anaconda3-2020.07-Linux-x86_64.sh